laurieskelly/hotwire_scam/README.md

 ### True confessions: I was tricked by a Hotwire scam

-This is the story about how [hotwire](http://www.glassdoor.com/Reviews/Hotwire-Reviews-E14912.htm?sort.sortType=OR&sort.ascending=true) scams their customers into unloading hotwire's lowest-quality inventory: using slimy tricks of language, typography, and UX, hotwire implies the customer is getting an amazing deal on a higher-priced hotel, when they are just getting a room that in the same neighborhood as some nicer hotels.
+This is the story about how [hotwire](http://www.glassdoor.com/Reviews/Hotwire-Reviews-E14912.htm?sort.sortType=OR&sort.ascending=true) scams their customers into unloading the site's lowest-quality inventory: using slimy tricks of language, typography, and UX, hotwire implies the customer is getting an amazing deal on a higher-priced hotel, when they are just getting a room that in the same neighborhood as some nicer hotels.

 Hotwire did this to me and I want my money back.
 At the very least, I don't want any of my friends to fall for this scam themselves.
 But ideally, I'd like to not stay at the Holiday Inn Express Brooklyn when my boyfriend comes to visit me later this month.